Tolkien tourism: In other places

-Tolkien tourism has also existed to a lesser extent independent from the Jackson movies, in places associated with him in England and South Africa.
+Tolkien tourism has existed to a lesser extent independent from the Jackson movies, in other places associated with him.
 Tolkien worked for much of his career in Oxford, England.
 The colleges where Tolkien taught, the pubs that he and the Inklings frequented, the church he attended, and his former homes in the city all attract tourist interest.
-The Eagle and Child pub in particular capitalises on Tolkien's former patronage in its signage and interior decoration.
-The Tolkien Society organises the Oxonmoot in one of the colleges September each year.
-In 1992 the centennial was celebrated in Oxford.
+The Eagle and Child pub used to capitalise on Tolkien's former patronage in its signage and interior decoration.